MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 ### Task 2: Create a Playbook in Microsoft Sentinel

-In this task, you will create a Logic App that will be used as a Playbook in Microsoft Sentinel.
+In this task, you'll create a Logic App that is used as a Playbook in Microsoft Sentinel.

-1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.
+1. In the Microsoft Edge browser, navigate to the Azure portal at https://portal.azure.com.

 1. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.